MicrosoftDocs/azure-docs/articles/operator-service-manager/how-to-create-site.md

 ---
 title: How to create a site
-description: Learn how to create a site in Azure Opeartor Service Manager.
+description: Learn how to create a site in Azure Operator Service Manager.
 author: sherrygonz
 ms.author: sherryg
 ms.date: 09/11/2023